 Let Them Get Dirty.
 Why Your Children Should Play Outdoors.

-Children today have a lot of opportunities to learn, grow and play, however, most children are staying inside and not going outside to play.
-The draw of social media sites and gaming can drain everyone’s attention without realising how much time has elapsed.
-We’ve lost sight of playing outside, getting dirty and exploring our natural environments.
+Today, children have many opportunities to learn, grow, and play.
+However, most children stay inside and do not go outside to play.
+The lure of electronic devices and gaming can drain everyone’s attention without realizing how much time has elapsed.
+We’ve lost sight of playing outside, getting dirty, and exploring our natural environments.

-As adults there is no need to oversee their play however, if you join in with the fun you’ll get to experience a different side to your children then when they play inside or sit on a computer too long.
+However, if you join in with the fun, you’ll get to experience a different side of your children than when they play inside or sit on a computer too long.

-Don’t worry, the dirt will wash off their clothing and yours too 😉
+Don’t worry, and the dirt will wash off their clothing and yours too 😉

 Did you enjoy this article?